 Northwest: Alaska, Idaho, Montana, Oregon, & Washington

-- Alaska State Policy Research Alliance (ASPRA): Policymakers and researchers from Alaska's higher education system are focused on creating a shared research agenda to improve education and build awareness of research evidence about key education policy issues, particularly preparing students for postsecondary success.
+- Alaska State Policy Research Alliance (ASPRA): Policymakers and researchers working together to use research evidence to inform key education policy decisions, particularly around preparing students for postsecondary success.

-- Idaho Statewide System of Support (Idaho SSoS): Made up of state education agency staff, technical assistance providers, and stakeholders from local education agencies, this alliance is building its members' capacity to design and implement evaluations of school improvement services and to improve the use of data and research to support low-performing schools.
+- Idaho System of Recognition, Accountability, and Support Research Alliance (Idaho SRAS): State education agency staff, technical assistance providers, and stakeholders from local education agencies, working to build its members' capacity to design and implement evaluations of school improvement services and to improve the use of data and research to support low-performing schools.

-- Montana AA District Network (MT AA): Representatives from districts with high schools that have more than 1,000 students and from the Office of Superintendent of Public Instruction are seeking to strengthen their use of student achievement data and research evidence to evaluate and improve dropout prevention efforts and high school graduation rates.
+- Montana Data Use Alliance (MDUA): Representatives from Montana school districts and the Office of Public Instruction seeking to strengthen their use of student achievement data and research evidence to evaluate and improve dropout prevention efforts and high school graduation rates.

-- Oregon College and Career Readiness Research Alliance (OR CCR): Alliance members from state agencies and 2- and 4-year postsecondary institutions are working to foster improved alignment between the secondary and postsecondary education system and increase Oregon students' college and career readiness through research, policy, and practice.
+- Oregon College and Career Readiness Research Alliance (OR CCR): State and local education agencies are working with 2- and 4-year postsecondary institutions working to improve alignment between the secondary and postsecondary education system and increase Oregon students' college and career readiness through research, policy, and practice.